Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: Introduction

-Phase offsets have significant dynamical implications as they introduce symmetry breaking frustrations into the model, which cause the interaction functions to push the phases away from absolute synchrony.
-This, in turn, leads to traveling wave dynamics in order to minimize frustration.
-Other, much more intricate dynamics are also predicted, such as spatial wave patterns reminiscent of those observed in cortical activity \cite{zanette}.
+Phase offsets have significant dynamical implications -- they introduce symmetry-breaking frustrations into the model, causing the interaction functions to push phases away from absolute synchrony and giving rise to traveling-wave dynamics.
+Other more intricate dynamics are also predicted, such as spatial wave patterns reminiscent of those observed in cortical activity~\cite{zanette}.
+While the model has attracted renewed interest in recent years (see~\cite{Acebron, brede} and references therein), a rigorous mathematical treatment of the phase transition from incoherence to a non-equilibrium traveling-wave regime is still lacking.

-The so-called Sakaguchi-Kuramoto model featuring a single frustration parameter $\alpha_{ij}=\alpha$ goes back to Sakaguchi and Kuramoto \cite{Sakaguchi1}.
-It provides the simplest possible asymmetric extension of the Kuramoto model that captures the essence of symmetry breaking in synchronization processes.
-While the model has attracted renewed interest in recent years (see \cite{brede} and references therein), a rigorous mathematical treatment of the question of phase transition from incoherence to coherence characterized by traveling-waves is still lacking.
-As is the case with the Kuramoto model, the reformulation of the model in the mean-field limit of infinitely many noisy oscillators lends itself much more readily to rigorous mathematical analysis.
+The mean-field (continuum) limit of infinitely many weakly coupled noisy oscillators lends itself much more readily to rigorous mathematical analysis than the discrete model (\ref{DKuramoto}).
+The first modification is to encode the disorder — present in the discrete model through the heterogeneous distribution of intrinsic frequencies — by replacing it with Brownian noise added to the phase equations of identical oscillators.
+This serves a dual purpose: it reflects the intrinsic stochasticity of biological oscillators, and it introduces an entropy effect that makes the mean-field phase transition mathematically precise.
+The mean-field limit makes this exact — it replaces the high-dimensional stochastic particle system by a single deterministic PDE of Fokker–Planck type for the probability density, rendering the competition between entropy encoded in the diffusion term and coupling energy encoded in the drift term explicit, giving rise to the phase transition.